 I’m the only person with a 365 days a year swing.
 Everybody else is 300.
 The other 65 days its’ the army song: left, right, left right.
 Mine is straight down the middle.

-Moe: When is the world finally going to change for the good?
+Moe: When is the world finally going to change for the right?
 That’s what I can’t understand.
-When are we going to understand why water is wet.
-Why are there branches on a tree.
-Why have we got two eyes, two ears and only one mouth?
+When are we going to figure out why water is wet?
+Why are there branches on a tree?
+Why have we got two eyes, two ears, and only one mouth?

 When is the world going to wake up and understand what hold the clouds up?
 Why can a bird sing?

 It’s not what the world can give to you.
 It’s what can you give it.
 That’s the way you get ahead in the world.
-What can you give the world?
+What can you offer the world?

 I was only 18.

-Then I said to him, ‘what’s your hammer, heavy or light?’
+Then I said to him, ‘what’s your hammer, dark or light?’

 He said heavy, because it won’t waver as much, won’t bend as many nails.